 With our last day of the #GreatCoastRoadTrip our itinerary was wide open.
-With so many world famous sights to be seen in such little time we decided to make the most of our fun ride and headed out for a jam-packed tour using our Los Angeles ZipCar.
+With so many world-famous sights to be seen in such little time, we decided to make the most of our fun ride and headed out for a jam-packed tour using our Los Angeles ZipCar.

 Just north of LA sandwiched between Hollywood and Burbank lies Griffith Park.
 This massive recreation area is home to the Greek theater, the LA Zoo, the Hollywood sign, and the Griffith Observatory – our first stop on our Los Angeles ZipCar.
-The high hills also offer sweeping views of the city and there are excellent hiking trails, ball diamonds, golf courses, and other recreational facilities which makes it a favorite spot for LA area residents to play.
+The high hills also offer sweeping views of the city and there are excellent hiking trails, ball diamonds, golf courses, and other recreational facilities which makes it a favourite spot for LA area residents to play.
 The Griffith Observatory is a great stop and a place I wish we had more time to explore.
 Inside there are many scientific exhibits dedicated to the stars.
 Best part, it’s free.[slideshow]

 Cruising the Sunset Strip

-From bad super hero impersonations it was a quick hop over to Sunset Boulevard which runs parallel to Hollywood Boulevard.
+From bad superhero impersonations, it was a quick hop over to Sunset Boulevard which runs parallel to Hollywood Boulevard.
 Our first stop was In-N-Out Burger.
 No trip to California is complete without a visit (or two in our case) to this popular west coast burger chain.

 Across the street you from the Whiskey A Go-Go you will find the Viper Room which has been known for its celebrity clientele and the death of River Phoenix at its entrance in 1993.

 Next up was Beverly Hills where we cruised through the neighbourhood to get a glimpse of the good life.
 It was there I was cut off by Ron Howard Mercedes convertible.
 Love your movies Ron but learn to shoulder-check.
 Seriously how can you miss this purple car?